ZhaoyiLi-HekJukZaaiZyuJan/QEC-decoders/README.md

 ./simulate -s subTORUS --pmin 0 --pmax 0.18  --Np 25 -n 1000 --Lmin 5 --Lmax 5 -v 1 -d ~/ML/ -m "model,L=5(7),layer=3x128,epochs=10000,p=" --decode_with_NN
 </pre>
 rcx
 This command will run simulations for a subTORUS surface with a range of error probabilities between 0 and 0.18, which passes the transition error rate of around 0.15, using 25 p points and 1000 trials per point.
 The size of the mesh will be fixed at 5, and a neural network model with architecture 3x128 and 10000 epochs will be used for decoding.
-The results will be saved to the specified output directory with a filename that includes the model and input parameters. [expand a bit on the directory ]
+The results will be saved to the specified output directory with a filename that includes the model and input parameters.

 <pre>
 ./simulate -s subTORUS --pmin 0 --pmax 0.12  --Np 25 -n 1000 --Lmin 3 --Lmax 20 -v 1 -d ~/ML/  --fname test.out